-If you withdraw from all classes on or before the 60% point of the term, you may be required to repay that portion of the aid which was unearned.
+If you withdraw from all courses counting for federal financial aid on or before completing 60% of the payment period, the percentage of Title IV funds earned will equal the percentage of the calendar days completed in the payment period prior to the withdrawal date or the last day of attendance.
 If you withdraw after completing 60%, you will have earned 100% of the Title IV funds awarded.
-Any unearned portion will be returned by the college and by the student in accordance with the method prescribed in regulations.
+Any unearned portion will be returned by the college and by the student in accordance with the method prescribed in the regulations.
 The amount will be returned in the following priority:

 If you are required to repay any unearned portion of your award you will receive a letter detailing the amount you owe and the process for repayment.
 You will have 45 days from the receipt of that letter to repay the amount in full to the college or your overpayment will be reported to the US Department of Education, which will then contact you for repayment.
 You will be ineligible for any additional Title IV funds until repayment is made in full.
 To contact the U.S. Department of Education regarding an overpayment, call 1-800-621-3115.

 If you are eligible for Title IV funds that are yet to be disbursed at the time of calculation, you will receive a Post Withdrawal Disbursement notification letter informing you of the award eligibility, the amount that you are eligible to receive, the deadline to respond and the instructions on how to accept the disbursement.
 Payments accepted will be made within 45 days.

 If any credit balance is due at the time of the calculation, payment will be made within 14 days.